Rutger McGroarty: Early years

-McGroarty spent two seasons with the USA Hockey National Team Development Program.
-He was the first player from the state of Nebraska to play for the national development program.
+McGroarty spent two seasons with the USA Hockey National Team Development Program (USNTDP).
+He was the first player from the state of Nebraska to play for the USNTDP.
 During the 2020–21 season, he recorded 20 goals and 21 assists in 53 games.
-During the 2021–22 season, he recorded 35 goals and 34 assists in 54 games.
-He led the team in goals, and ranked fourth in points with 69.
+The following season, McGroarty recorded 35 goals and 34 assists in 54 games, leading the team in goals, and fourth in points with 69.
 He competed at the 2022 BioSteel All-American Game where he recorded an assist and a goal with 2:37 left in regulation to force overtime.
 He was subsequently named the game's MVP.